-Any from the above required list if not taken as a principal course, in addition to CAS MA 226, MA 242, PY 406, PY 452, GE 310, CS 111, and CS 112.
-Students who plan to enter graduate school to study astronomy should take several of the recommended and alternate principal courses, in consultation with an Astronomy academic advisor.
+Any from the list above if not taken as a required course, in addition to CAS MA 226, MA 242, PY 406, PY 452, EE 310, CS 111, and CS 112.
+Students who plan to enter graduate school to study astronomy should take several of the recommended courses, in consultation with an Astronomy academic advisor.

 Honors in the Major

 Honors in Astronomy is an opportunity for senior undergraduates in the Department of Astronomy to conduct in-depth research in the field and to be more fully involved in the intellectual life of the department.
-To graduate with Honors in Astronomy, a student must author a well-written thesis, give a public presentation based on the thesis, and take an oral examination about the thesis with a committee of the Astronomy faculty.
-In addition, the student must, for at least one semester, regularly attend and participate in one of the following: the Space Physics Seminar Series, the Astrophysics Seminar Series, the Space Physics Journal Club, or the Astrophysics Journal Club.
-The Astronomy faculty committee will consider the quality of the written thesis, the quality of the presentation, the result of the oral examination, and the participation of the student in the Seminar or Journal Club series to determine whether the student will be awarded Honors in Astronomy.
+To graduate with Honors in Astronomy, a student must author a well-written thesis, give a public presentation based on the thesis, and take an oral (or signed) examination about the thesis with a committee of the Astronomy faculty.
+In addition, the student must, for at least one semester, regularly attend and participate in one of the following: the Space Physics Seminar Series, the Astrophysics Seminar Series, the Graduate Literature Seminar (I or II), or the Graduate Research Seminar (I or II).
+The Astronomy faculty committee will consider the quality of the written thesis, the quality of the presentation, the result of the oral (or signed) examination, and the participation of the student in the Seminar or Journal Club series to determine whether the student will be awarded Honors in Astronomy.
 A grade of B+ or better in both semesters of CAS AS 401/402 (“Honors Work in Astronomy”) is also required to receive Honors in Astronomy.